eckelcu/unimgr-xr/README.md

 ### Step 3: After a successful build, start unimgr

-The unimgr project builds a karaf distribution that has the umimgr component as a deployed feature.
-It is necessary to set a higher than default maximum heap size for the JVM when running karaf.
+The UniMgr project builds a Karaf distribution that has the `umimgr` component as a deployed feature.
+It is necessary to set a higher than default maximum heap size for the JVM when running Karaf.

 ```
 $ export JAVA_MAX_MEM=2g